Are you looking to add a slider in your WordPress site? There are dozens of WordPress slider plugins on the market that you can use.

 Most WordPress sliders are slow.
 If it is not properly coded, a slider can significantly increase your page load time.
 If you do not have a good WordPress hosting service, then your server may respond even slower than normal.

 The other problem with WordPress slider plugins is ease of use.
 Most of them are bloated and come with a learning curve for beginners.

-So how do you go through hundreds of sliders plugin and check for all of this?
-Well you don’t have to.
+So how do you go through hundreds of slider plugins and check for all of this?
+Well, you don’t have to.
 We did the research for you and below are our results for the best WordPress slider.

 The Contenders for Best WordPress Slider Plugin